 GNYHA Opposes Benchmark Rates

-GNYHA strongly opposes the establishment of a benchmark rate for surprise bills, particularly one that is pegged to the median in-network contract rate.
+GNYHA strongly opposes a benchmark rate for surprise bills, particularly one that is pegged to the median in-network contract rate.
 Allowing health plans to pay the same out-of-network (OON) as in-network, as many of the proposals moving through Congress do, would upset the balance between America’s community hospitals and national for-profit insurance companies.
 If health plans incur no higher cost for OON care, they will have enormous leverage over hospitals in contract negotiations.
 This will lead to a downward spiral in commercial insurer payment rates to hospitals and especially damage the financial stability of hospitals that serve large Medicare and Medicaid populations, where payment rates do not come close to covering costs.
 The end result of a benchmark rate will be to limit patients’ choice and access to care.